broadcastt/broadcastt-docs/content/references-rest-api.md

         parent: References
         weight: 20
 ---
-The API is hosted at `http://CLUSTER.broadcastt.xyz`, where CLUSTER is replaced with your own apps cluster.
-The API may be accessed via HTTP or HTTPS.
+The API hosted at `http://CLUSTER.broadcastt.xyz`, where CLUSTER represents your own apps cluster.
+The API can be accessed via HTTP or HTTPS.
+However, we recommend to use HTTPS.

-All request must be authenticated.
+All request described here must be authenticated.
 Read about it [here](#authentication).

 For POST methods [authentication](#authentication) parameters must be query parameters.
 Request data must be in POST body as a JSON hash.

-HTTP status codes are used to indicate the status of the request.
+To indicate the status of the request the following HTTP status codes are in use:

 | Code | Description |
 | - | - |